rotationalphysics495/Capstone/README.md

 # Capstone
 The purpose of this repository is to showcase the code I used in for my capstone project.

-The capstone final document is the full on paper that I wrote for my capstone project.
+The capstone final document is the full paper that I wrote for my capstone project.

 The wheat eda and modeling script are commented accordingly.